remotephone/brightwheel-crawler/README.md

 1. Photos are stored with the raw filename and do not store the date
 2. Probably some others, please open an issue

+### rename.py

+This is a script to get the exifdata from the image and rename the file to be prefixed by the date.
+This should help sorting them if you do that.
+You need exiftool installed for it to work.
+I tried using exifreader and pillow and neither worked for me :shrug: